Neill-Erasmus/Neill-Erasmus/README.md

-# Welcome to My GitHub Profile 👋
+# Neill Jean Erasmus

 ## About Me
-Hello!
-I'm Neill, a computer science student passionate about artificial intelligence.
-I enjoy programming and love to explore new technologies.
+I am a computer science student with a passion and interest for anything related to artificial intelligence.
+Whether it's understanding the nuances of machine learning algorithms, exploring the potential of neural networks, or diving into the latest AI applications, I am continually driven by the desire to unravel the possibilities that AI presents in the world of technology.

 ## 🚀 Skills
+- Python
-- Programming Languages: Python, C#
+- C#
+- Machine Learning
+- Deep Learning

 ## 🌱 Learning
-I'm currently focusing on improving my skills in machine learning, deep learning and artificial intelligence.
-Always eager to learn and grow!
+I am currently focusing on improving my artificial intelligence skillset, specifically in the field of Deep Learning.

 ## 🔭 Projects
 Check out some of my notable projects: